EcstaticCrusade/production-docs/producer/sunday-service-flow.md

 ## Message

+1) During the closing prayer, prompt front of
 1) When the prayer at the end of the sermon is complete, press the Host Closing macro
 a) Typically when the pastor says "amen"